Ventura County Resource Conservation District

 Zone 3: This is your wildland urban interface, it should be beyond 100' from a structure.
 Most property owners do not have the land to occupy this area.
 So don't worry if you can't meet this goal.

-- Remove any small trees and woody debris.
+- Remove any small trees and woody debris that is in-between larger, mature trees.

-- Ground should be free of litter and tree branches shouldn't overlap one another.
+- Ground should be free of plant debris and tree branches shouldn't overlap one another.

 - Tree maintenance in this zone is essential.
-Prune tree understories eight to ten feet from the ground, choose deciduous trees and vegetation with small leaves that
+Prune tree understories eight to ten feet from the ground and choose deciduous trees and vegetation with small leaves that easily decompose.